 Choosing a Brand of Electronic Cigarette Starter Kit

 Is there a recycling program and, if so, are there benefits to going green such as bonus products or points?
 Check for upgrade options such as empty cartomizers and clearomizers.
-Halo, V2, and others sell blanks that look like pre-filled cartos to perpetuate the cigarette-style of a mini cig.
-These two brands and some others also list clear tanks with slightly more capacity, a wider bore for filling, drip tips for comfortable vaping, and potentially better flavor.
+Halo, V2, and others sell blanks that look like pre-filled cartons to perpetuate a mini cig’s cigarette-style.
+These two brands and others also list clear tanks with slightly more capacity, a wider bore for filling, drip tips for comfortable vaping, and potentially better flavor.
 This is another way to get the best of both worlds: choose the batteries you like and fill with juice from whatever company you want.